openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 ## Supported Things

-The Teleinfo binding provides support for both single phase and three phase connection, ICC evolution and the following pricing modes:
+The Teleinfo binding provides support for both single-phase and three-phase connection, ICC evolution and the following pricing modes:

 - HCHP mode
 - Base mode